nateude/cta-popup/README.md

 ## User Variables

 to change the variable you can directly edit in the js file or use the element attrabutes to overwrite the script, this is the perfered method.
+Variables defined below.

-#### HTML Attritbutes Sample
+**HTML Attritbutes Sample**

 ```html
 		<div